adbuerger/casiopeia/doc/index.rst

 casiopeia makes use of the optimization framework `CasADi <http://casadi.org>`_ to solve parameter estimation problems.

+.. note:: casiopeia is still in it's testing state, and does not yet contain all the features it will provide in future versions.
+Therefore, you should check for updates on a regular basis.

 In the following sections, you will receive the information necessary to obtain, install and use casiopeia.
 If you encounter any problems using this software, please feel free to submit your errors with a description of how it occurred to adrian.buerger@hs-karlsruhe.de.

-.. note:: casiopeia is still in it's testing state, and does not yet contain all the features it will provide in future versions.
-Therefore, you should check for updates on a regular basis.
+**New and experimental:** `try casiopeia live in your browser <https://ec2-52-29-32-46.eu-central-1.compute.amazonaws.com:8888/b312ce4c-7f26-4573-be66-9cd35d678c90>`_ [#f1]_

 Contents
 --------